esp688/esp688/README.md

 I believe that technology has the power to address many problems, particularly for small businesses.
 I also have a deep desire to give a helping hand to diverse communities that may not have the same opportunities as me.

 I am looking to be part of a work culture that encourages mentorship, where I can improve my coding skills and also be a great team player.
-Please reach out if you would like to chat or if you need any help.. 😀
+Please reach out if you would like to chat or if you need any help. 😀

 ### A bit more about me:
 - 🐣 Fun fact: Trying to become a better Barista through youtube videos.